Frodo-Web/eBPF/Knowledges/Program_and_shared_libraries.md

 # Program and shared libraries at user space
+## Shared libraries are not shared when they statically linked
 ## 📚 Shared libraries
 libc.so.6, libpthread.so.0, and libm.so.6 are shared libraries provided by glibc (GNU C library).
 | Library | Purpose | Example Functions | Description of Functions | Languages That Use It |